southsidedean/using-kubectl-generate-yaml-manifests/README.md

 status: {}
 ```

+You will get a file named `declarative-ns.yaml` with the manifest for the `declarative` Namespace.

-Now, let's use the YAML manifest to create our namespace:
+Now, let's use the `declarative-ns.yaml` manifest to create our Namespace:
 ```bash
 kubectl create -f declarative-ns.yaml
 ```